Stuart Neilson: Creation and casting

-In 1994 Henderson began to tire of the character's lack of diversity nor challenge and began to feel the character was becoming one-dimensional.
-He quit the show to pursue a film career.
-The abrupt departure of Henderson was leaked to the press and there began to be speculation that Stuart would leave the show following the 1994 December cliffhanger.
+By 1994 Henderson began to tire of the character's lack of diversity nor challenge and began to feel the character was becoming one-dimensional.
+He agreed to sign a final 1-year extension to his contract before he would leave to pursue a film career, committing to this decision when his acting ambition was dismissed by a Producer on the soap.
+Henderson subsequently left the show at the end of his extended contract, and departed New Zealand to further his acting career.
+The departure of Henderson was leaked to the press and there began to be speculation that Stuart would leave the show following the 1994 December cliffhanger.
 Some storylines that were suggested by media included the idea of; Stuart winning Kirsty over Lionel and marrying before fleeing the country and also a series of episodes that would see Stuart become a priest and flee.
-None of the stories came to fruition and the character made his last appearance on 27 February 1995.
+None of the stories came to fruition and the character made his last appearance on 27 February 1995, episode 707.
 Henderson later reflected on the "immense pressure" he had experienced in the role and believed he "listened to my inner voice and knew I needed to step away from it.
 I poured my heart and soul into that role.
 I did everything that was asked of me, all the press, all the media, until I gave too much of myself."

 Producers discussed bringing back Henderson in 1998 as part of the write off of the Kirsty Knight character, however Henderson ended up not returning.
 Henderson was asked to reprise the role for the show's 15th anniversary in 2007, but declined due to a busy workload.
 However he expressed interest in returning in the future as the idea "still appeals" to him.
 In 2014 Henderson dismissed a suggestion by a journalist to return to the soap, but acknowledged the "exciting times" he had during his 3 years on screen.
 When planning for the shows 25th anniversary in 2017, producers decided to kill off the character of Marj.
 It was decided to approach Henderson to reprise his role for the episode.
 Henderson agreed to return.
 However issues arose with Henderson filming Grey's Anatomy in the United States, meaning scheduling proved difficult.
 Ultimately the whole episode was filmed then Stuart's scenes were filmed at a different date and integrated in.
 Henderson described the experience as feeling like an "alien" as there had been "water under the bridge" since his last appearance.